LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Item 10165: Provide link to download the import template for types in more places
   * Extract `TemplateDownloadButton` from `FileAttachmentForm`.
+  * refactor method for getting sampleTypeTemplateUrl for use in LKSM and LKB

 ### version 2.141.2
 *Released*: 14 March 2022